'No journalists imprisoned for ideologies in Türkiye'

 Some of the non-terror-related crimes were listed as deliberate murder and extortion.
 For instance, C.B. was imprisoned after attacking his landlord, who requested him to pay his rent.

-Erdoğan also said the former co-chair of the pro-PKK People's Democratic Party (HDP) Selahattin Demirtaş is not convicted for his ideologies or thoughts.
+Erdoğan also said the former co-chair of the pro-PKK People's Democratic Party (HDP) Selahattin Demirtaş is not convicted for his ideologies or thoughts, in response to a question about his incarceration having a negative impact on Turkish democracy.

+"Selo (Demirtaş) is a terrorist who led to the deaths of 51 Kurdish siblings in Diyarbakır," Erdoğan said, adding that he is not imprisoned for his political ideology but rather for his ties to the PKK terrorist group.

 In the events that would become known as the Oct.
 6-7 Kobani protests, 31 people were killed and some 350 others were injured in clashes between pro-PKK and conservative Kurdish groups and security forces throughout Turkey, especially in the southeast.